challymcchallenge/challymcchallenge/README.md

 - 👋 Hi, I’m @Chally-Mc-Challenge.
 Thanks for checking my Github profile.
 - 👀 About me: I love networking with Smart People, and would love to hear your story, what you do and what you're passioned about.
-- 💕 I have access to a network of SMEs,Talented proffesionals & Capital.
+- 💕 I have access to a network of Talented Professionals, Subject Matter Experts & Capital.
 My best skill is Creative Problem Solving.
-- 📫 If you need support, advice or you're bothered by a difficult problem , contact me!
-I'm one message away 😉
+- 📫 If you need support, advice or you're bothered by a difficult problem ,contact me!
+I'm one message away always ready to support kind and passioned people.😉
 - 🔗 LinkedIn?
 Let's say Hi there!
 - 🤙 WhatsApp?
 Me too. +46720123475